When it comes to building a conversion rate and search engine optimized website, speed is crucial.

 They were getting over 100k AMP page visits every single day with load times that were 3x faster than standard mobile pages.

-Conversions increased by 50%, too.
+Conversions increased by 50 percent, too.

 It’s safe to say that AMP can significantly increase conversions and mobile speed, giving you a massive opportunity to score higher on Google’s PageSpeed Insights.